 All these trials explain why many successful researchers live by the FAN Principle: When those we study left no document to handily supply the information we seek, we often find it in the records created by members of their FAN Club—their Friends, Associates, and Neighbors.

 Identifying someone of common name, distinguishing them from other same-name people, is always a challenge.
 Identifying a female of common name, from an era in which women lived domestic lives sheltered from the public eye, can seem impossible.
 It’s not—not if we apply that FAN Principle.

 In 1850, there were at least 17,995 females in the U.S. named Mary Smith.2 One of them appears on a marriage record, three years later, in the rural county of Leake, in the hills of Mississippi.
-She married a widower named James Boyd, another common name under which three marriage licenses were issued that same year in that one rural county.3
+She married a young widower named James Boyd, another common name under which three marriage licenses were issued that same year in that one rural county.3

 So, who was this Mary Smith?
 At this point, only one certainty existed: She belonged to James Boyd’s FAN Club.
 She and her family should be findable among his friends, associates, and neighbors.